 In addition to producing a project, fellows are considered an integral part of the team and are expected to make significant contributions to the day-today work we do at Magnum Foundation.
 The fellows work on range of projects in the New York office including research on social issues, exploration of emerging technologies and platforms, multimedia production, and event production.
 Candidates should have expertise in at least one of the following areas: video production, graphic design, emerging technology, and research.
 Candidates will be paired with Magnum Foundation projects according to their expertise and interests.

-The fellowship runs from February–April.
+The fellowship runs from mid-September to mid-November.

 12 weeks, 20 hours/week on personal project development, and 20 hours/week on Magnum Foundation projects